Dewil Valley: Archaeological discoveries

-Different archaeological evidences led to different revelations about the area.
-During the first excavation in 1998, the archaeologists were able to discover shell middens and human burials.
+During the first excavation in 1998, archaeologists discovered shell middens and human burials.
 Excavations in Ille continued in 2000 and 2002 at the west mouth and east mouth with deeper excavations.
 Evidence of shell middens, burials and similar artifacts in previous excavations were found.
 Dating of the cultural deposits below the shell midden placed it at an age of around 10,000 years old.
 Continued excavations in 2004 resulted to the discovery of more human burials.
-In 2005, artifacts such as pottery design and nephrite ornaments reinforced the connection of Palawan to Mainland Southeast Asia.
-Excavations in 2006 resulted to greater understanding of the stratigraphy of the cave and the first cremation burial was first uncovered in the east mouth trench.
+In 2005, artifacts such as decorated pottery and nephrite ornaments reinforced the connection of Palawan to Mainland Southeast Asia.
+Excavations in 2006 resulted in a greater understanding of the stratigraphy of the cave and the first cremation burial was first uncovered in the east mouth trench.
 In the field season in 2007 of Ille cave, approximately eleven complete and incomplete burials were found in the east and west mouth trenches including possibly human cremations and tiger bones in the east mouth trench.
-Further exploration of other cave sites in the valley were explored and evidences of human activity along with archaeological features and burial with grave goods were found near the cave entrance of Pasimbahan cave.
+Further exploration of other cave sites in the valley found evidence of human activity along with archaeological features and burials with grave goods, including near the cave entrance of Pasimbahan Magsanib.
 In 2008, continuing excavations of the Ille site reconfirmed the practice of cremation with the recovery of two cremation features at the 9000 years deposit.
+Excavations have continued into 2025, with many additional findings of human burials, ritual feasting deposits, animal bones etc., and there are annual reports from 2004-2024, and many publications still to be incorporated into this article.

 Ille Cave

 Ille Cave is part of a massive Late Eocene Pabellion karst-formation in New Ibajay, El Nido, Palawan.
 It is about 100 m high and has an overhang about 10 m high that extends from the mouth of the cave.
 It is located at the base of a 75 m limestone tower.
 The cave has two main mouths facing the south: the east mouth and the west mouth.
 Both mouths have large trenches placed on them.
 Vegetation of mostly secondary growth trees surround and top the cave.
 The ground of the cave is mostly dry, but some areas are wet due to the water dripping down from the ceiling.
 Based on radiocarbon dating, the cave was used as a habitation and burial site (Neolithic to Protohistoric).
 In 1998 alone, 20,000 artifacts were excavated by the National Museum and the Archaeological Studies Program of the University of the Philippines Diliman and the Solheim Foundation.
-Several artifacts date back to more or less 14,000 years ago.
-Adze blades and their fragments were used as samples to determine the date of the cave and it was discovered that the cave was used extensively during the Paleolithic and Neolithic.
-Ongoing excavation has determined the cave to be continuously inhabited from fairly recent times to the Late Pleistocene.
-So far, excavations have provided a cultural timeline down to the Upper Paleolithic and Pleistocene.
+Several artifacts date back to circa 14,000 years ago.
+Adze blades and their fragments were used as samples to determine the date of the cave and it was discovered that the cave was used extensively during the late Paleolithic and later prehistoric periods.
+Ongoing excavation has determined the cave to be continuously inhabited from fairly recent times back to the Late Pleistocene.